2022–23 Mumbai City FC season

-The 2022–23 season is the ninth year of competitive football played by Mumbai City FC and the team's ninth in the Indian Super League.
+The 2022–23 season was the 9th season in the existence of Mumbai City Football Club and their 6th season in the top flight of India football.

 Mumbai City FC started their campaign undefeated, with two draws and a 2-0 home win against Odisha FC.

 Mumbai City had a near-exemplary Durand Cup in their maiden campaign and became runner-ups.
 With two big wins, despite a draw and a defeat, they managed to qualify for the top spot in Group and then They earn hard-fought victories in the quarter-final and semi-final against Chennaiyin FC and Mohammedan SC respectively to secure their first-ever spot in a Durand Cup final.
 They lost against Bengaluru FC in the final.